FH96/RidgeFBA/README.md

   **c** : a vector with the same length as the metabolic model reactions,determining the objective function For example,if biomass is meant to be the objective function, the corresponding element in in c vector is set to 1 and the others are zero

-  **lambda** : regularization coefficient for the L2 norm term in.
+  **lambda** : regularization coefficient for the L2 norm term in the objective function of the optimization problem.
 The larger lambda is, the smaller the flux vector will be.

  #### Output:
-  **flux_vector**: is of type Vector{Float64} (a vector whose elements are Float94), So this can be indexed and used like anyother vector.
+  **flux_vector**: is of type Vector{Float64} (a vector whose elements are Float94), So this can be indexed and used like any other vector.